Ada-Developers-Academy/core-unit-1/intro-to-git/commits.md

 ## Learning Goals

-- Explain how a commit in git is made using the git add and git commit commands
+- Explain how a commit in Git is made using the git add and git commit commands
-- Practice versioning code by creating commits in git
+- Practice versioning code by creating commits in Git
 - Practice observing commit history using the commands git status, git log, git show, and git diff
 - Explain different ways of "undoing" commits using git revert and git reset